Good news for nonprofits drawing up their fundraising plan – Individual and corporate charitable giving increased in 2019.

 These strategies are a mix of your previous successes and what is currently trending in the field.

-Make sure your fundraising strategy involves all or some of:
+Make sure your fundraising plan outline involves all or some of:

 - Online fundraisers

 Additionally, set a promotional strategy to spread the word.

 Tip: Here’s a fundraising plan template for you to draft your strategies.
 All you have to do is answer the following questions:

 |Name: Halloween fundraiser||Duration – Sept – Nov 1st.|

 |Contacts||Whom to contact||When to contact||Who will contact|